Vegan Easter Guide

 The Easter Bunny is perhaps the most well-known holiday character after Santa Claus.
 Not only is he prominent in many family traditions, but he also makes appearances in Easter baskets everywhere in the form of chocolates or stuffed toys.

 Many well-intentioned parents may also bring a real, live Easter bunny home to excited children.
-While these intentions may have been good, often bringing home a rabbit ends up in badly for both the children and the rabbit.
+While these intentions may have been good, often bringing home a rabbit ends up badly for both the children and the rabbit.
+Sadly, after cats and dogs, more rabbits are abandonded or surrendered to animal shelters than any other animal.

 Many people who purchase bunnies at Easter don’t realize that caring for a rabbit is a ten-year commitment.
 Including: